fabianwennink/IconCaptcha-PHP/README.md

 * [Localization](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Localization) - Details on how to customize the localization strings.

 ## Credits
-The icons used in this project are made by <a href="https://streamlinehq.com" target="_blank" rel="nofollow">Streamline</a>.
+The icons used in this project are made by [Streamline](https://streamlinehq.com).

 ## License
-This project is licensed under the <a href="https://github.com/fabianwennink/jQuery-Icon-Captcha-Plugin/blob/master/LICENSE">MIT</a> license.
+This project is licensed under the [MIT](https://www.fabianwennink.nl/projects/IconCaptcha/license) license.